LinkedEarth/quarto_website/README.md

-## Welcome to the Masiello Group Website Repository
+## Quarto LinkedEarth Website Repository

 This website is built with [Quarto](https://quarto.org), an open source scientific and technical publishing system.
+It was forked from the [Masiello group](https://faculty.washington.edu/masiello/)'s repository.

 Note: the `_utils` directory contains helper scripts used when migrating from Wowchemy / Hugo Academic to Quarto.

 ## Notes to self